TabPFN: A Transformer That Solves Small Tabular Classification Problems in a Second: Introduction

-We use a prior based on Bayesian Neural Networks (BNNs ~\citep{neal-bayes96a,gal-phdthesis16a}) and Structural Causal Models (SCMs~\citep{pearl_2009,causalinferencelearningbook}) to model complex dependencies in tabular data.
-Our prior also takes ideas from Occam\textquotesingle{s} razor: simpler models with fewer variables have a higher likelihood.
-By assuming a causal structure and a notion of simplicity in our prior, the PFN performs Bayesian inference over a space of hypotheses that is modelled through a structural causal framework and weighted by simplicity.
+We design a prior (see Section~\ref{sec:tabprior}) based on Bayesian Neural Networks (BNNs; ~\citealt{neal-bayes96a,gal-phdthesis16a}) and Structural Causal Models (SCMs;~\citealt{pearl_2009,causalinferencelearningbook}) to model complex feature dependencies and potential causal mechanisms underlying tabular data.
+Our prior also takes ideas from Occam\textquotesingle{s} razor: simpler SCMs and BNNs (with fewer parameters) have a higher likelihood.
+Our prior is defined via parametric distributions, e.g., a log-scaled uniform distribution for the average number of nodes in data-generating SCMs.
+The resulting PPD implicitly models uncertainty over all possible data-generating mechanisms, weighting them by their likelihood given the data and their prior probability.
+Thus, the PPD corresponds to an infinitely large ensemble of data-generating mechanisms, i.e., instantiations of SCMs and BNNs.
+We learn to approximate this complex PPD in a single forward-pass, requiring no cross-validation or model selection.

-Finally, since there are many decisions to be made when building a prior like this, we broadly hyperparameterize our prior, learn a single NN to support this broad prior and accept hyperparameters of the prior during inference time.
-We introduce a gradient-based methodology to tune these hyperparameters post hoc on real (meta-validation) datasets.
-This simplifies the development of PFN priors and reduces the number of models to be trained to one.

-In this paper, we make the following contributions: \begin{itemize} \item We present a state-of-the-art AutoML method for small, tabular datasets that yields more than $1000\times$ speedup over previous methods. \item We design a Bayesian PFN prior on the space of Structural Causal Models, taking into account millions of models during training. \item We introduce \priortuning{} for PFNs, which allows broad and flexible priors that can be refined on a set of real (meta-validation) datasets with gradient descent. \end{itemize}
+Our \textbf{key contribution} is to introduce the \emph{\methodname{}} (see Section \ref{sec:tabpfn}), a single Transformer that has been pre-trained to approximate probabilistic inference for the novel prior above (described in more detail in Section \ref{sec:tabprior}) in a single forward pass, and has thus learned to solve novel small tabular classification tasks ($\le$ 1\,000 training examples, $\le$ 100 purely numerical features without missing values and $\le$ 10 classes) in \emph{less than a second} yielding state-of-the-art performance.

+To substantiate this claim, we qualitatively and quantitatively analyze the behavior and performance of our \methodname{} on different tasks and compare it to previous approaches for tabular classification on $18$ small, numerical datasets (see Section \ref{sec:experiments}).
+Quantitatively, the \methodname{} yields much better performance than any individual ``base-level'' classification algorithm, such as gradient-boosting via XGBoost~\citep{chen-kdd16a}, LightGBM~\citep{ke-neurips17a} and CatBoost~\citep{prokhorenkova-neurips18a}, and in less than a second yields performance competitive to what the best available AutoML frameworks~\citep{erickson-arxiv20a,feurer-arxiv20v2} achieve in one hour.
+Our in-depth qualitative analysis shows the \methodname{}\textquotesingle{s} predictions to be smooth and intuitive.
+Yet, its errors are quite uncorrelated to the errors of existing approaches, allowing additional performance improvements by ensembling.
+We also validate \methodname{}'s performance on an additional 67 datasets from OpenML~\cite{vanschoren-sigkdd14a}.

+We expect the revolutionary character of our claims to be met with initial skepticism and thus open-source all our code and the pre-trained \methodname{} for scrutinization by the community, along with a scikit-learn-like interface, a Colab notebook and two online demos.
+Please see Section \ref{sec:reproducibility} for the links.